 If you ask the set-variable command to set a buffer-specific or window-specific variable, it will ask you if you want to set the value for only the current buffer (or window), or the default value, or both.
 You also can have it set the value in all buffers (or windows).

-Variables retain their values until you exit Epsilon, unless you make the change permanent with the write-state command, described in Saving Customizations.
-This command saves only the default value for buffer-specific and window-specific variables.
-It does not save the instantiated values of the variable for each buffer or window, since the buffers and windows themselves aren't listed in a state file.
+Variables retain their values until you exit Epsilon, unless you make the change permanent by putting the change in your einit.ecm file or by using the write-state command, described in Saving Customizations.
+Those methods generally save only the default value for buffer-specific and window-specific variables.
+They don't save the instantiated values of the variable for each buffer or window, since the buffers and windows themselves aren't listed in an einit.ecm or state file.
 Session files, which do list individual buffers and windows, also record selected buffer-specific and window-specific variables.

 The show-variable command will generally show you both the default and current values of a buffer-specific or window-specific variable.
 For string variables, though, the command will ask which you want to see.